itchono/gravity-assist-flyby-optimizer/notes/solar_system_bodies.md

 * Sol

 # Position Determination
 Planetary body positions are obtained from the DE440 JPL ephemeris.
 The ephemeris is a set of 3D position and velocity vectors for the planets and the sun.
-The vectors are given in the ICRS coordinate system.
-The vectors are given at a set of discrete times.
-The vectors are interpolated to obtain the position at any time.
+The ephemeris yields position vectors in the J2000 barycentric frame.
+Note that J2000 is aligned with Earth's axial tilt, and is therefore about 23.5 degrees rotated from the solar system ecliptic.